 Submit the non-refundable, allocation fee based on the annual tax credit allocation amount (if not already paid at carryover).
 (See Chapter 8 Complete an Application Fee Remittance Form, and attach with the payment to the top of the application package.)

-Chapter 7 - Tax Exempt Projects Seeking Tax Credits
+Chapter 7 - Projects Financed by Tax Exempt Volume Limited Bonds Seeking Tax Credits

 A. General